Ildar-Daminov/MATLAB-code-for-CIRED-paper/README.md

                                 paper, Figure 1 shows three random loading profiles generated with this script main_optim_energy_limit.m     this script finds the optimal loading profile which maximizes the energy transfer through transformer (for 1 day and 7 days).
-In the paper these results are shown in Figure 4
+In the paper these results are shown in Figure 4 main_Figure6.m                this script generates the data for Figure 6

 Additional functions and data:
   distrbution_transformer_optim.m         thermal model of ONAN distribution transformer in accordance with IEC 60076-7.
 This